Predicting High-precision Depth on Low-Precision Devices Using 2D Hilbert Curves: Experiments

-Qualitative results for the h3DPT model are illustrated in Fig. \ref{fig:4-5-depth_errors}.
-Reduction of quantization error between original model (Fig. \ref{fig:4-5-dptbase}) and modified model (Fig. \ref{fig:4-5-h3dpt}) is very significant as can be seen on error maps Fig. \ref{fig:4-5-gt_minus_dpt} and Fig. \ref{fig:4-5-gt-h3dpt}.
-Notice in Fig. \ref{fig:4-5-h3dpt} that spatial details of predicted depth are improved compared to original model in Fig. \ref{fig:4-5-dptbase}.
-This effect is caused by increase of effective number of bits for depth map coding by $\log_2 L$ bits.
-For h3DPT this increase is approximately by 2 bits from INT8 to INT10.
-Indirectly, this effect is characterized by increasing $S_c$ value for $p$ increasing from 1 to 4 (Table \ref{tab:3-5-keras-dlc-metrics}).
-Both h4DispNet and h4DPT have the highest $S_c$ on DSP while pixel-level metrics (Abs Rel, MAE, RMSE) peak for h2DispNet, h2DPT, h3DispNet, and h3DPT models.
+Qualitative results for the h3DPT model are illustrated in Fig.~\ref{fig:4-5-depth_errors}.
+Reduction of quantization error between the original model (Fig. \ref{fig:4-5-dptbase}) and the modified model (Fig.~\ref{fig:4-5-h3dpt}) is very significant as can be seen on error maps in Fig.~\ref{fig:4-5-gt_minus_dpt} and Fig.~\ref{fig:4-5-gt-h3dpt}.
+We also observe from Fig.~\ref{fig:4-5-h3dpt} and Fig.~\ref{fig:4-5-dptbase} that h3DPT demonstrates better spatial details than the original model.
+This effect is caused by increase of effective number of bits for depth map coding by $\log_2 L$ bits (approximately by 2.85 bits for h3DPT resulting in INT10-INT11 precision).
+Indirectly, this effect is characterized by increase of $S_c$ value with $p$ (see Table \ref{tab:3-5-keras-dlc-metrics}).
+Visually, bit-precision increase is well seen for homogeneous planar areas as illustrated in Fig. \ref{fig:depth_homo}.

-After adding Hilbert outputs, the inference time increased by 6.7\% (from 8.9 to 9.5 ms) for the DispNet, and by 3.9\% (from 22.4 to 23.3 ms) for the DPT model.
-At the same time, the measurements did not show any increase in power consumption.
-Power consumption per inference measured in power save mode~\cite{SNPE} is 8.23 mW and 35.52 mW for the DispNet and DPT, respectively.
+As one can see from these results, the proposed method not only solves the main problem of bit-width increase but also significantly reduces the level of quantization error of depth prediction.
+The latter is a positive side effect and we will study it more in detail in Section~\ref{sec:analysis_quat_reduction}.
+Effect of the improved quality of depth prediction on scene mesh fusion is discussed in Appendix~\ref{sec:mesh} and additional examples of predicted depth maps are given in Appendix~\ref{sec:depth}.
+Additional experiment on KITTI~2012 dataset is described in Appendix~\ref{sec:kitti}.